MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/source-tracking.md

 ## Customize the source list

 You can extend the source list to include additional application sources.
 To customize this list, follow the instructions in [Extending Option Sets in Attract](https://docs.microsoft.com/dynamics365/unified-operations/talent/extensibility-attract#extending-option-sets-in-attract).
-Edit the **TalentSource** entity to include additional sources.
+Edit the **TalentSource** table to include additional sources.

 To avoid negatively impacting the user interface (UI), don't edit or delete the **TalentCategory** enum values (not names) for the following: